pvcnt/accio/docs/docs/basics/installing.md

 title: Installing Accio
 ---

+The most straightforward way to install Accio is to fetch a binary release.
+Because Accio is developed in Java, those releases should be compatible with all platforms Java is available on, although Windows support has not been tested.

+If you wish to develop Accio, or just live on the edge and use the latest available source code, you can also [compile Accio from source](contribute/compiling.html).

 * TOC
 {:toc}

-## Requirements
+## 1. Install Java

-The following are required to run Accio:

-  * Linux or Mac OS X.
-  * Java 8.

-## Using a binary distribution

-The most straightforward way to install Accio is to fetch a binary release.
+The only requirement to run Accio is to have a JDK for Java 8.

-### Installing dependencies

 Before running Accio, you need to install the Java runtime on your machine.
 The exact procedure depends on the platform.